neumino/thinky/documentation/api/thinky.md

     - `enforce_missing`: `Boolean`, `true` to forbid missing fields, default `"false"`.
     - `enforce_extra`: `Boolean`, `true` to forbid fields not defined in the schema, default `"false"`
     - `enforce_type`: can be `"strict"`, `"loose"` or `"none"`.
+- `validator`: A function that will be used to validate a document before saving it.
+The context is set to the whole document.

 Read more about `enforce_missing`/`enforce_extra`/`enforce_type` on [the article](/documentation/schemas/) about schemas.